Miguel-Santos-Git/Miguel-Santos-Git/README.md

 <h1>Hi, I'm Miguel 👋

 ## About Me
-I'm a student and programming enthusiast focused on learning through practical projects.
+I'm a student and programming focused on learning through practical projects and youtube tutorials.

 I'm currently learning Python and Lua, with a interest in databases how SQLite 3.